merlab-uw/Klone/Part2.HowToUseSingularities.md

 singularity pull shub://TomHarrop/singularity-containers:vcftools_0.1.16

 ```
 Congratulations!
-You have downloaded a singularity to Klone.
+You have downloaded the *VCFtools* singularity to Klone.

 ## Step 3.
 Use the VCFTools singularity

-Log into a Klone terminal and navigate to your personal gscratch directory on Klone (/gscratch/merlab/<username>).
+To use the singularity you just downloaded, log into a Klone terminal and navigate to your personal gscratch directory on Klone (/gscratch/merlab/<username>).
 For example, my directory is:

 ```
 cd /gscratch/merlab/elpetrou